-Remuneration Committer Reason for discussion Resolution Opinion from Remuneration Committee Greatek's treatment of the Remuneration Committee's opinion the 5th term of Review of the proposal for 2021 employee compensation and Directors' remuneration.
+Remuneration Committer Reason for discussion Resolution Opinion from Remuneration Committee Greatek's treatment of the Remuneration Committee's opinion 2023/2/24 4th meeting in the 5th term of Audit Committee Review of the proposal for 2022 employee compensation and Directors' remuneration.
 Approved by all members of the Committee.
 No Approved upon discussion from the Board of Directors.
-Review of the proposal for 2021 employee compensation for managerial officers.
-Approved by all members of the Committee (including attendance by proxy).
+Review of the proposal for 2022 employee compensation for managerial officers.
+Approved by all members of the Committee.
+No Approved upon discussion from the Remuneration Committee.
+2023/7/28 5th meeting in the 5th term of Review of the proposal for 2022 Directors' remuneration.
+Approved by all members of the Committee.
+No Approved upon discussion from the Remuneration Committee.
+Audit Committee Review of the proposal for managerial officers' salaries and compensations for 2023.
+Approved by all members of the Committee.
 No Approved upon discussion from the Board of Directors.
-3rd meeting in Review of the proposal for 2021 Directors' remuneration.
-Approved by all members of the Committee (including attendance by proxy).
+Review of the proposal for Executive Vice President & COO's salaries and compensations.
+Approved by all members of the Committee.
 No Approved upon discussion from the Board of Directors.
-Review of the proposal for managerial officers' salaries and compensations for 2022.
-Approved by all members of the Committee (including attendance by proxy).
+2023/10/27 6th meeting in the 5th term of Audit Committee Review of the proposal for Division Vice President's salaries and compensations.
+Approved by all members of the Committee.
 No Approved upon discussion from the Board of Directors.